For Identifying Stocks Poised for Momentum Runs

 Balance of Power is an extremely rare and unique indicator.
 Its origins come from the professional side of the market.
-It is designed to separate out larger lot activity from smaller lot activity.
-This kind of volume aka quantity analysis on the tick-by-tick scale, is not available on the retail side in any of the popular indicators most Retail Traders learn to use.
+It is designed to separate out large lot activity from small lot activity.
+This kind of stock volume aka quantity analysis on the tick-by-tick scale, is not available on the retail side in any of the popular indicators most Retail Traders learn to use.

-Being able to detect easily whether the larger lots are selling or buying a stock, versus the smaller lots buying or selling, is a key element for finding excellent momentum action BEFORE it happens.
-Sure most Retail Traders wait for a MACD crossover signal, but by then the run has been underway for a day to a few days and all that extra profit is lost.
+Being able to detect easily whether the large lots are selling or buying a stock, versus the small lots buying or selling, is a key element for finding excellent momentum action BEFORE it happens.
+Sure, most Retail Traders wait for a MACD crossover signal, but by then the run has been underway for a day to a few days and all that extra profit is lost.

 Once a stock has gapped often hugely, the gains of that momentum run are limited at best.
 Entering before a huge gap should be the goal.
 Balance of Power provides the data needed to let you know when a stock is poised for momentum action.

 Balance of Power is not your everyday indicator.
 Most indicator formulas are simple and take less space than the length of this sentence.
 Balance of Power is 3.5 pages of formula and is highly complex in the way it distinguishes large lots from small lots.
 When there are more of the large lots than small lots, the Balance of Power shifts to that side, up or down.
 For instance, more demand on the buy side creates a liquidity draw on the Bid, causing prices to rise as demand is much higher due to large lots buying.
 Price then moves up.